NotLester/Git_Learn/README.txt

 'git log' -> Gives info of all versions of the project.
 'git restore <FILES>' -> All files are brought to latest committed area.
 'git restore --staged <FILES>' -> removes file from changes from staging area to working area.

+dff between git rm and git restore: if we wont to move whole file back to untracked state then do git rm, else if u just want changes to be moved in working or staging area then use git restore.